-Caring for Your Child With CP: Ages 6–12
+Caring for Your Child With Cerebral Palsy (CP): Ages 6–12

 When your child with cerebral palsy is ready for school, expect a whole new world of opportunities.
 From academics and skill-building to navigating friendships and social situations, there’s a lot to do.
 The right education plan can help your child reach their full potential.